bolthur/bosl/README.md

-`BOSL` which stands for `Bolthur Obligated Scripting Language` is a more or less simple scripting language which is used in raspi iomem server for more complex mmio sequences than readm write, wait until true / false / not equal / equal.
+`BOSL` which stands for `Bolthur Obligated Scripting Language` is a more or less simple scripting language which is used in raspi iomem server for more complex mmio sequences than read, write, wait until true / false / not equal / equal.

 More specific grammar information might be found [here](markdown/grammar.md).